Funding Your Graduate Education

-Financial support for graduate education can be obtained from various sources.
+Financial support for graduate education can also be obtained from other various sources.
 In the U.S, there are national fellowship competitions for U.S. citizens.
 An internet search can provide application information.
 Within OSU, there are a variety of mechanisms to obtain funding for graduate education.
 These can be divided into fellowship (both university and industrial), graduate teaching associateship (GTA) and graduate research associateship (GRA).
 All funded positions pay a monthly stipend, provide a tuition waiver, and subsidize health insurance.
 The duties associated with each position and the processes in which the students are selected for the support are outlined below.

 The University Fellowship program is administered by the Ohio State Graduate School.
 Each year the ECE department submits a list of prospective students to the fellowship competition.
 Eligible students must have submitted a graduate application by December 1, been recommended for admission to the ECE department and must have indicated on their application that their final goal is to obtain a PhD degree at OSU.
 In addition to satisfying the above requirements, the applicant should be ranked in the top 10% of their class and score well on the Graduate Record Exam (GRE).
 Competitive GRE scores for the the fellowship competition are a combined 75th percentile average on the general exam’s Verbal and Quantitative components and a 4.0 on the Analytical Writing component.
 A committee in the graduate school evaluates the prospective graduate students in a university-wide competition, and awards are announced in March.
 Extraordinary evidence of academic accomplishments especially in research can significantly enhance your chance of receiving a fellowship.

 There are several types of university fellowships.
 Most university fellowships provide one year of support.
 For some candidates, there are two and three year university fellowships awards.
 Students who are making good progress toward a PhD are generally supported continuously (as a GRA or GTA after the fellowship year or years) until they complete the PhD.